slu4coder/Arduino-Nano-PC/Sketches/readme.md

 # 'Nano Personal Computer' Sketches

-These sketches run on all hardware revisions without changes.
+These sketches run on all hardware revisions.